viliakov2/as2020111701/task4/Readme.md

 * A Lambda function that sends a message containing Approval and Rejection links to the SNS topic.
 The function blocks Step Function execution until Approval/Rejection is received.
 * A Lambda function that triggers a Transcoder job if the approval is received.
 * A Lambda function that receives Approval/Rejection requests via API Gateway and resumes Step Function execution.
-* An SNS topic to send upload notifications to.
+* An SNS topic to send Approval/Rejection links to.

 ### Lambda Functions code